aws-samples/aws-batch-comp-infrastructure-sample/README.md

 **Debugging the Build Stage:**

+We can monitor the build stage in CodeBuild by going to this console:  [console.aws.amazon.com/codebuild](console.aws.amazon.com/codebuild) .
 The build stage builds the Dockerfile at the top level of the directory structure.
 The docker file in our example entry repository should work for this purpose without any changes.
 Include this Dockerfile at the top-level of your directory structure.

 The container used by CodeBuild to build your tool contains recent versions of GCC, Java, Scala, Ruby, Python, and many standard build utilities for linux.
 When performing a build, it creates a log of the build activity.
 To debug the build process, please navigate to the CodeBuild service from the AWS Console.
 From there, it is possible to see success/failure of recent builds and logs of the build.

 Successful builds will create a Docker container that is stored in ECR.
 If a build is successful, you should see a container image in ECR.
 To verify a build was successful, navigate to ECR and check to see whether a container was created.

-If you encounter difficulties with the debugging process, please email us at: [sv-comp-2020@amazon.com](mailto:sv-comp-2020@amazon.com) and we will walk you through the process.
+If you encounter difficulties with the debugging process, please email us at: [sv-comp-2021@amazon.com](mailto:sv-comp-2021@amazon.com) and we will walk you through the process.

 ## Building the ECS cluster that will run the solver